Free: Healthy 5-Ingredient Meals EbookGet It Now

 How To Make Almond Chicken

-This section shows how to make healthy Chinese almond chicken recipe with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make healthy Chinese almond chicken recipe with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Saute vegetables.
 Heat avocado oil in a large skillet.
 Saute the onion until translucent, then add the bell pepper and saute for a couple more minutes.